eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 CodeBook.md
 ========================================================
 This code book describes the dataset:
-Average.of.all.variables.for.each.subject.and.activity.combination
+Average.of.all.variables.for.each.subject.and.activity.combination.txt

-The dataset was produced for the Coursera Getting and Cleaning Data Course Prject.
+The dataset was produced for the Coursera Getting and Cleaning Data Course Project.

 The sections of this code book are: